The Kabul Assignment

 Nothing.
 Just the normal sounds of the city at night.

 Crouching in the shadows, I used the bottle of water I carried to wash my hands and my dagger.
-A preliminary cleaning.
-Enough to remove the visible blood, but I would do a more thorough job once back at the guesthouse.
+My hands were steady.
+My breathing was calm.

 * * *

 My flight didn’t leave for another three days.
 Standard practice—never rush to leave after a job.
-But staying in Kabul felt like an unnecessary risk.
-Too small a city.
-Too few foreigners.
-Too many opportunities for someone to remember seeing me near that street.

-We took a shared taxi—a long, bone-rattling journey through mountain roads.
-Bamyan itself was beautiful.
-Cooler than Kabul.
-Quieter.
-The massive niches where the Buddhas once stood were both haunting and strangely peaceful.
+I arranged with my guide to spend two nights in Bamyan.
+A reasonable request from a tourist.
+We took a shared taxi through the mountains, and the massive niches where the Buddhas once stood were both haunting and strangely peaceful.
 Empty spaces where something sacred had been.

 As the plane lifted off, I looked down at Kabul spreading below.
 Somewhere down there, a body had been found in a drainage ditch.
 Perhaps the authorities were investigating.
 Perhaps they weren’t.
 In a city that had seen so much death, one more body barely registered.